Core Architecture & Fare Taxonomy

 return results

-Edge Cases & Audit-Ready Design Patterns
+Edge Cases & Reconciliation Pitfalls

 Transit reconciliation pipelines routinely encounter operational edge cases that require deterministic handling: